okadash/shelib/README.md

 * Now we support 12 shelib builtins: *callstack*, *shiftstack*, *throw*, *silent*, *askyn*, *sanitize*, *setvar*, *require*, *setexec*, *showhelp*, *tabfix* and *chk*

 ## reserved variables
 * shelib uses 4 variables and 3 interators internally: SHELIB_HELP_HEADER, SHELIB_MISC, shelib_setdir_loaded, shelib_askyn_resp, shelib_i, shelib_k and shelib_j.
-These variables are not recommended to be declared in your scripts.
+You are not recommended to declare these variables in your scripts.
 * *tabfix()* uses 4 description for replacement: SHELIB_CHARDEL, SHELIB_TABADD, SHELIB_TABDEL and BREAK_OPT.
-These descriptions are not recoomended to be used in your scripts.
+You are not recoomended to use these descriptions in your scripts.

 # TODO
 * make usage documentation